 It’s not easy...I thought I knew what anxiety was before this, and boy was I ever wrong.

 Today I am back to "normal"except I’m a little more forgiving.
 I worry a little less about my body size and much more about my body care.
 And in grasping that I’ve become lighter physically and mentally.
 I've also healed my symptoms for the most part and the hysterectomy has officially been ruled out.

 There are so many things we can't control right now.
 More so than what we are used to.
-I'm sharing this now 4 months into a world pandemic.
-Our ENTIRE lives have changed.
+After the pandemic our ENTIRE lives have changed.
 There is stress we LEGIT can't control.
 There are things we can control.

 The answer is not always "work harder" "think positive" 'shut off the media" It's hard to know what to do without taking a look deep inside yourself and acknowledge the presence of a new season of life.

 And another reminder - talk to someone- you can talk to me - talk to your doctor-phone the Crisis Line